zonak/grunt-ftp-deploy/README.md

 ## Release History

+ * 2015-03-04    v0.2.0    Added intelligence to upload only changed files (checks by timestamp and file size) Added an option to force upload (ignore modification check) Added an option to sync server files and folders (delete extra files and folders from destination) Added an option to keep certain files or folders in destination (avoid deleting from destination) Improve paths management with path.join
  * 2015-02-04    v0.1.10   An option to force output verbosity.
  * 2014-10-22    v0.1.9    Log successful uploads only in verbose mode.
  * 2014-10-13    v0.1.8    Allow empty strings to be used as login details.